vschandramourya/sglang/scripts/pd/README.md

 ```

 You need to modify the router config, as it is always changing.
 Simply exec into your container and locate your
 scripts.
-You can find them when you run setup
+Your scripts can be found in $PD_SCRIPTS_DIR.
+If you want to use a centralized code source to control the behavior of your server.
+Copy it under `/data/<your_username>/`:
 ```
-Your scripts can be found in ...
+export PYTHONPATH=/data/<username>/tgl/python/
 ```

 To start the prefill node: